Abir-Tx/LAN-Webpage-Project/README.md

+# LAN-Webpage-Project
+A project to host the webpage on my LAN which can be accessed by anyone i my Local Area Network

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Abir-Tx/LAN-Webpage-Project/edit/master/README.md) to maintain and preview the content for your website in Markdown files.